thatmariia/macro-eeg-model/_sources/autoapi/macro_eeg_model/evaluation/evaluator/index.rst

       :type data: dict
       :param label_addons: The dictionary of label addons to append to the name of the data.
       :type label_addons: dict
       :param plot_type: The type of plot to create (default is "line").
-Currently, "line" and "scatter" are supported.
+Currently, "line", "scatter", "mean_std" are supported.
       :type plot_type: str, optional